Polyhedra-Studio/Cake-Flutter/README.md

 * isWidgetType will need a generic defined or else it will always pass as true as it thinks the type is `Widget`.

 # Search
 Like `find` in test runner, Cake Tester has it's own similar search feature that crawls and indexes the widget tree of your test.
-Searching requires a bit of processing to index, so you must manually call test.index() first.
-Once index you can call test.search to search widgets.

 Valid search criteria:
 - By Key
 - By Icon
 - By Text
 - By widget type

+## Indexing
+Searching requires a bit of processing to index, so you must manually call test.index() first.
+Once index you can call test.search to search widgets.
+You can add indexing options to only index certain widgets for better search performance or enable debugging options to print to the console.
+Remember to turn off any debugging flags before commit code.

 # How to run the test runner
 - Cake-Flutter is bootstrapped onto the existing Flutter tester.
 Unlike Cake-Dart which can be run independently, these tests need to be run through the native test commands.
 If you use the `.cake.dart` extension, you will have to run each file separately like so `flutter test widget.cake.dart`